Give Your Brain a Workout

 Let the Music Play

 Have you always wanted to learn how to play the piano?
-There is no reason that should put off this desire any longer.
+There is no reason that you should put off this desire any longer.
 In fact, investing in some music lessons might be an investment in your mental health as well.
 Studies show that learning to play a new instrument boosts your memory and concentration.
 Even if playing an instrument isn’t your thing, you can still use music to help keep you sharp and focused.
 Classical music helps to boost serotonin levels, which are important for the transmission of nerve impulses in the brain.
 Serotonin is associated with feelings of contentment, happiness and joy; however, it also effects how your brain organizes the information and messages that it receives.
 Listening to classical music on a regular basis can help you to not only feel happier and more energetic but also retain information and problem solve more efficiently.

 Let Go of Stress